alx-alexpark/APHuman-website-project/www/apsus/site/kr.md

 <img src="https://cloud-jkmbshxbl-hack-club-bot.vercel.app/0human-development-index.png" alt="Graph of Korea's HDI">

 As the graph shows, Korea has been developing significantly recently.
+The value being close to 1.00 indicates a high level of human development.

 <img src="https://files.catbox.moe/krqlt3.png" alt="Graph of Korea's GDP">